 The session also included a special guest from Guangzhou, China – Bennett Cheung, Officer of Global Communication and Cooperation Affairs, Guangzhou Ruifeng Culture & Communication Co., Ltd. – who presented the Guangzhou International Light Festival.

 The event participants also had two nights to experience the unique atmosphere of the Fête des Lumières, with guided tours and the opportunity to meet some of the festival light artists on site at their installations.

-- Videos of the two LLFF 2018 panel discussions, filmed with the support of Signify Lighting Academy (Pioneers of Light), will be available online early next year.
-Sign up for the Cities & Lighting newsletter to be notified when the videos are published!
+- Watch videos of the two LLFF 2018 panel discussions, filmed with the support of Signify Lighting Academy (Pioneers of Light)

 - Learn more about the LLFF 2018 programme and speakers